sahitkaran/Pokedex-Mobile-Application/README.md

-# Pokedex-Mobile-Application-
+# Pokedex Mobile Application
-A responsive Pokedex mobile application using React Native, implementing Native Stack and custom Drawer navigation to provide a seamless user experience across multiple screens.
+A responsive, cross-platform Pokédex mobile application built using **React Native**, designed to work seamlessly on **Android, iOS, and web**.
+This app allows users to browse a list of Pokémon and view detailed information using visually appealing, interactive components and modern UI/UX practices.